jamestomasino/sass-boilerplate/README.markdown

 To install:

 	Clone this project
+    "gem update --system" (may require sudo)
 	"gem install bundle" (may require sudo)
 	"bundle install"
 	"gem install guard" (may not be necessary. may also require sudo)

+Troubleshooting:

+    If your bundle install explodes when trying to install `eventmachine`, you haven't installed Command Line Tools.
+See the prerequisites.

 To Run: